BeardedTinker/Home-Assistant_Config/custom_components/tuya_local/devices/README.md

 of supported devices.
 The files are in YAML format, and describe the mapping of Tuya DPs (Data Points) to HomeAssistant attributes.

-Each Tuya device may correspond to one primary entity and any number of secondary entities in Home Assistant.
+Each Tuya device may correspond to one or more entities in Home Assistant.

 ## The Top Level